cbnventures/ntfy-reverse-proxy/README.md

     "subdomain": "12345",
     "topic": "topic-2",
     "server": "https://server-1-ntfy.sh",
-    "token": "tk_3m6p0o830s"
+    "token": "tk_m61tag95tx"
   },
   {
     "subdomain": "12345",
     "topic": "topic-2",
     "server": "https://server-2-ntfy.sh",
-    "token": "tk_ecpoh2t79b"
+    "token": "tk_mdo4e750xv"
   }
 ]
 ```

-__Important:__ Do not forget to set the `routes` in the `wrangler-prod.toml` configuration as well.
+__Important:__ Do not forget to set the `routes` in the `wrangler.toml` configuration as well.
 This will help automate the creation of the subdomain when deploying the proxy to Cloudflare.

 __Note:__ Only token authentication is supported.
 You may create tokens using the [ntfy command line](https://docs.ntfy.sh/config/?h=token#access-tokens).